zallison/bash-prompt-package/README.md

 tools to make sure that you can quickly build a working customized prompt showing you the information you need to be more productive.

+# Update: 2025-04-03

+I've begun work on making the porhect shellcheck happy.
+Except for turning off some of the "this isn't posix!" "errors".
+This is *bash* prompt package, we'll use as much bash as we want!

+Some upcoming changes might be breaking, depending on how far into the script your reach.

+**BPP_ENABLED has been merged into BPP_OPTIONS.**

+TODO: Better `bpp-options` experiences
+TODO: Theme change examples

 ---

 Try out some prompt, just download `bash-prompt-package.sh` and load it with `source`.